omni-us/jsonargparse/DOCUMENTATION.rst

     '/.../app/data/info.db'

-Likewise directories can be parsed using the :class:`.Path_dw` type, which would require a directory to exist and be writeable.
+Likewise directories can be parsed using the :class:`.Path_dw` type, which would require a directory to exist and be writable.
 New path types can be created using the :func:`.path_type` function.
-For example to create a type for files that must exist and be both readable and writeable, the command would be ``Path_frw = path_type('frw')``.
-If the file ``app/config.yaml`` is not writeable, then using the type to cast ``Path_frw('app/config.yaml')`` would raise a *TypeError: File is not writeable* exception.
+For example to create a type for files that must exist and be both readable and writable, the command would be ``Path_frw = path_type('frw')``.
+If the file ``app/config.yaml`` is not writable, then using the type to cast ``Path_frw('app/config.yaml')`` would raise a *TypeError: File is not writable* exception.
 For more information of all the mode flags supported, refer to the documentation of the :class:`.Path` class.